-- Feel confident and supported in taking action to manage UCC - Act fairly, consistently, honestly, and appropriately when responding to UCC - Are aware of their roles and responsibilities in relation to the management of UCC and how this policy will be used - Understand the types of circumstances when it may be appropriate to manage UCC using one or more of the following mechanisms: - The strategies provided in the NSW Ombudsman publication Managing Unreasonable Conduct by a Complainant of 1 October 2020 ISBN: 978-1-921884-54-2 including the strategies to change or restrict a complainant's access to our services; - Alternative dispute resolution strategies to deal with conflicts involving complainants and members of our organisation;
+- Feel confident and supported in taking action to manage UCC - Act fairly, consistently, honestly, and appropriately when responding to UCC - Are aware of their roles and responsibilities in relation to the management of UCC and how this policy will be used - Understand the types of circumstances that are important when managing UCC using one or more of the following mechanisms: - The strategies provided in the NSW Ombudsman publication Managing Unreasonable Conduct by a Complainant of 2021 ISBN: 978-1-925885-16-3 www.ombo.nsw.gov.au including the strategies to change or restrict a complainant's access to our services. - Alternative dispute resolution strategies to deal with conflicts involving complainants and members of our organisation;

-- Legal instruments such as trespass laws/legislation to prevent a complainant from coming onto our premises and orders to protect specific staff members from any actual or apprehended personal violence, intimidation or stalking. - Have a clear understanding of the criteria that will be considered before we decide to change or restrict a complainant's access to our services - Are aware of the processes that will be followed to record and report UCC incidents as well as the procedures for consulting and notifying complainants about any proposed actions or decisions to change or restrict their access to our services - Are familiar with the procedures for reviewing decisions made under this policy, including specific timeframes for review.
+- Legal instruments such as trespass laws/legislation to prevent a complainant from coming onto our premises and orders to protect specific staff members from any actual or apprehended personal violence, intimidation or stalking - Being aware that the Work Health and Safety Act, 2011 provides a framework to protect the health, safety and welfare of all workers and others in relation to NSW workplaces and work activities. - Have a clear understanding of the criteria that will be considered before we decide to change or restrict a complainant's access to our services - Are aware of the processes that will be followed to record and report UCC incidents as well as the procedures for consulting and notifying complainants about any proposed actions or decisions to change or restrict their access to our services - Are familiar with the procedures for reviewing decisions made under this policy, including specific timeframes for review.